 The city clerk shall prepare all city council agendas upon direction of the city manager.
 City council may review proposed agendas for future council meetings.
-If two (2) city council members desire that a matter be placed on a city council agenda, they may so direct the city manager at a study session to make such addition to the agenda.
+If two (2) city council members desire that a matter be placed on a city council agenda, they may so direct the city manager to make such addition to the next regular agenda.

-On the Friday preceding the regular meeting, special meeting, or study session, an agenda will be available showing the order of business and indicating the public hearings to be anticipated as a result of previous action of city council, planning commission, or other commissions.
+On the Friday preceding the regular meeting, special meeting, or study session, the city manager will have delivered to each councilmember an agenda showing the order of business and indicating the public hearings to be anticipated as a result of previous action of city council, planning commission, or other commissions.
 Also listed will be ordinances for first or second reading, resolutions, and other general business matters.
-If a councilmember has requested to receive a paper copy of the agenda packet, it will be available for pickup in the City Manager's office after 3:00 p.m.

 The city manager shall determine those items to be included as consent items on the agenda.
 All the consent items shall be voted on as a group.
-Prior to accepting the motion for adoption on the consent items, the mayor shall ask the council members if they wish to discuss any of the consent items.
+Prior to accepting the motion for adoption on the consent items, the Presiding Officer shall ask the council members if they wish to discuss any of the consent items.
 If anyone wishes that any item(s) be removed from the consent agenda, such item(s) will be placed on the appropriate part of the agenda and acted upon after consideration by city council.
 If the vote is not unanimous on the consent items when they are voted on as a group, each item will be voted on separately.